arbennett/arbennett.github.io/_posts/2021-08-18-ml_infrastructure_for_eess_beginners.markdown

 here, given that the network is the mediator between the storage machine and compute service, but the need for "chunking" may not.
-To get a sense of how chunking can affect data latency, you can look back at my previous [post on chunking NetCDF data.]
+To get a sense of how chunking can affect data latency, you can look back at my previous [post on chunking NetCDF data](https://arbennett.github.io/numerical-methods,/software/2020/02/25/netcdf_write_performance.html).
 Though similar, in that post I was interested in optimizing writing output, while in this one I am more interested in reading input.
 In both cases, having a good chunking strategy is key, and further the chunking strategy we use here will be crucial to how we do mini-batch training